clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 After this point, the `trans` variable contains a row for each book, each suck row corresponds to a 1000 dimensional array.
-Each element of that 1000, is a score for the most `important` 1000 words that the TfidfVectorizer decided to keep (1000 words choosen from all the book tags provided).
+Each element of that 1000, is a score for the most `important` 1000 words that the TfidfVectorizer decided to keep (1000 words chosen from all the book tags provided).

-This is the vectorized represnetation of the book, the vector the contains (many 0 values) the most important (cumulated for all users) words with which people tagged the books.
+This is the vectorized representation of the book, the vector the contains (many 0 values) the most important (cumulated for all users) words with which people tagged the books.

 Next up, let's see how many users do we have and let's extract them into a single list.